 4. Work with your vendor: Vendors are rarely adverse to negotiation.
 They want your business, so request better payment terms.

 5. Finance: If you can’t afford your purchases, finance them.
 Don’t run your cash flow down to the minimum in order to keep inventory.

 6. Get rid of the junk, or lease it: If you’ve been in business for over five years, it is likely you have a storage room or rented space filling with the ghosts of ideas past.
 Lease or sell unused equipment.
 It will put some cash in your pocket.

-7. Sell your invoices: This requires engaging in B2B practices instead of cultivating consumer relationships, but getting payment from a customer who has a significantly overdue invoice could require substantial time and effort.
+7. Sell your invoices: This requires engaging in B2B practices instead of cultivating consumer relationships.
+Getting payment from a customer who has a significantly overdue invoice could require substantial time and effort.
 Selling invoices guarantees some payment, and it leaves the trouble of processing and collection to someone else.

-These ideas won’t work for every business, but most businesses can apply at least one of these seven ideas to their current or future plans.
+These ideas on budgeting and cash flow management won’t work for every business.
+However, businesses can apply at least one of these seven cash flow ideas to their current or future plans.
 What’s most important is that you understand the importance of cash flow management and are prepared to adapt to make ends meet.